-- 1. The purpose of this land use designation is to provide for low density urban single-family residential uses at an average overall density of 4.4 units per gross buildable acre in the district.
-It is intended to provide a stable and healthful environment together with the full range of urban services. - 2.
-Typical housing types will include single-family dwellings, duplex dwellings, and planned unit developments.
+- 1. The purpose of this land use designation is to provide a stable and healthful residential environment together with the full range of urban services.
+The R-1 zone is intended for low density urban residential uses at an average overall density of 4.4 units per gross buildable acre, and/or middle housing densities consistent with applicable minimum lot sizes, in the district. - 2.
+Typical housing types will include single-family dwellings, duplex dwellings, triplex dwellings, quadplex dwellings, townhouse dwellings, cottage cluster projects and planned unit developments.
 The district also is intended to allow low intensity institutional uses that operate consistent with peaceful enjoyment of residential neighborhoods.
 The R-1 district is intended to be consistent with the low density residential (LDR) designation of the comprehensive plan.